|

 If you don't suffer from vertigo, walk down the old donkey path from Oia to the sea shore and then take the funicular up again to Oia.

-Santorini is not a great island for toddlers, but for older children there is plenty to do and adventures to be had: On the south side of the island on the beach of Perisa and Perivolos there is a large selection of water sports ; Two dive centres (PADI instructors - Santorini Dive Centre +30 22 860 83 190; www.divecenter.gr) Parakiting, jetski, wakeboarding, tubes, kneeboards, banana and canoes, even a water-park with water slides.
-Beach-volley, go-karts, yoga, massage.
-Kamari, Perivolas are the party beaches.
+Santorini is not a great island for toddlers, but for older children there is plenty to do and adventures to be had.
+On the south side of the island on the beach of Perisa and Perivolos there is a large selection of water sports - two dive centres with PADI instructors (Santorini Dive Centre +30 22 860 83 190; www.divecenter.gr), parakiting jet skiing, wakeboarding, tubes, kneeboards, banana and canoes.
+Even a water-park with water slides.
+Beach volleyball, go-karts, yoga, massage.
+Kamari and Perivolas are the party beaches.

 Best Beaches

-Jewellry shopping: Fira is renowned for jewellery, so much so, the main street is called Gold Street (Odos Iipapantis) and practically every shop is some kind of jewellery store.
-If you're looking to invest pop into Ilias Lalaounis' (+30 22 860 25 844; www.lalaounis.com) boutique.
+Jewellery shopping: Fira is renowned for jewellery, so much so, the main street is called Gold Street (Odos Iipapantis) and practically every shop is some kind of jewellery store.
+If you're looking to invest, pop into Ilias Lalaounis' boutique (+30 22 860 25 844; www.lalaounis.com).
 One of Greece's top designers, his largely gold designs are exquisite.
 Koukla (Fira. +30 22 860 28 326; www.koukla-art.com) is another lovely boutique where you'll find contemporary pieces by local and international designers.
 Oia is also packed with small jewellery shops and chic clothing boutiques.
-Pick up a pair of gorgeous earrings or a chunky bracelet embellished with semiprecious stones from Bezant (Oia. +30 22 860 71 679; www.bezant.gr) Also try Oro (+30 22 860 71 405; www.orogold.gr) which sells beautiful gold pendants, necklaces and rings.
+Pick up a pair of gorgeous earrings or a chunky bracelet embellished with semiprecious stones from Bezant (Oia. +30 22 860 71 679; www.bezant.gr)?
+Also try Oro (+30 22 860 71 405; www.orogold.gr), which sells beautiful gold pendants, necklaces and rings.

 Best Nights Out

-If you are looking for quiet village life and peace even outside the serenity of your villa, don't even think about Santorini as a destination July and August.
-Giant cruise-ships disgorge hordes of day trippers in coaches all day long on July and August bringing hassle and hustle to the island.
-Lesser restaurants have their meals imported-frozen, and service is compromised, though the better restaurants maintain their quality.
+If you are looking for quiet village life and peace even outside the serenity of your villa, don't even think about Santorini as a destination in July and August.
+Giant cruise ships disgorge hordes of daytrippers in coaches all day long bringing hassle and hustle to the island.
+Lesser restaurants have their meals imported frozen and service is compromised, though the better restaurants maintain their quality.

 The Gaia winery (home of Thalassitis) at the old tomato factory (near Perivoli restaurant at Avis Beach) is open in August for the harvest.